Monday, August 31, 2020

 The commons cave was alive with activity, and heavy with the smell of food, even more so than at breakfast and lunch.
 Humongous cuts of meat roasted on spits over the fires, and Werelupes crowded around them anxiously, drool dripping from their muzzles.
 Several different howling songs echoed off the stone, and one Werelupe brought out a flute made from bone that she played merrily.

 Terra spotted Pharazon and Skoll sitting at a fire near the edge of the cavern, but the Draik didn’t seem to see her and looked preoccupied talking to his new mage friend.
 Terra couldn’t help but feel like something was a little off about Skoll—besides how different he was from the other Werelupes.
 Something in the back of her mind didn’t want to trust him, or trust Pharazon with him.
+There was an odd coldness in his misty eyes that sent chills down her spine.

 The Werelupe King led her and Suhel to a central firepit where a huge chunk of meat roasted.
 Several other dishes were scattered around it, but the meat was obviously supposed to be the main draw, like a Werelupe-style barbeque.
-Suhel took a seat, and Terra was about to do the same, but Isengrim motioned to the girl to stay standing.
+Suhel took a seat, and Terra was about to do the same, but Isengrim motioned to the human to stay standing.

 He drew himself taller and held up his arms.
 “My thanes!” he barked.
 A hush fell over the room and myriad pairs of eyes turned toward their king, ears perked.
 “Tonight, we celebrate my triumph in securing my owner, lost to me for twelve years!”
 He dropped one paw to rest on Terra’s shoulder.
 “Now that she has returned, by my might I shall never allow her to be taken from me again!”